groundtruth/Common-Ground/README.md

 Check the 'Autoload' tickbox for Common Ground to ensure it loads up whenever MapInfo starts.

 ![MapInfo Pro Tool Manager Autoload](images/mipro_tool_manager_autoload.jpg)

+## Change Settings

+Common Ground maintains its settings in a configuration file (Common Ground.ini) in the same folder as the application (Common Ground.mbx) file.

+With any changes you make in the configuration, you will need to restart MapInfo after you update the INI file for change to take effect.

+### Change M1 Output Location

+Update the `OutputFolder` setting in the INI file.
+The folder name will need to maintain the trailing slash.

+## DSN

+When running a 64 bit version of Windows, you need to set up your DSN as 32 bit so that MapInfo Professional can recognise it.
+(The standard control panel will only let you set up 64 bit DSNs.)

+To set up a 32 bit DSN, bring up Run dialog using Windows Key + R, then paste in: `c:\windows\sysWOW64\odbcad32.exe`.

+This enables you to set up the DSN as 32 bit, and MapInfo (and therefore Common Ground) will be able to recognise it.